uloga/socialicons/README.md

 Embeding SVG
 ---
 The ```<object>``` tag is the primary way to include an external SVG file.
 The main advantage of using this tag is that there is a natural mechanism for displaying a fallback in case the SVG is not rendered.
 The tag requires defining a data attribute which is the location of the SVG file, normally a relative path.
 Defining the type attribute is highly recommended as it allows browsers to avoid downloading content they do not support.
 For SVG the type is "image/svg+xml".
 If the SVG is not rendered, the browser will try to render the content between the opening ```<object>``` and closing ```</object>``` tags.
-A PNG version of the SVG would normally be a good choice to put here
+A PNG version of the SVG would normally be a good choice to put here.
+You can use included svg files in Illustrator to generate .png icons for fallback.

 ```
 <object type="image/svg+xml" data="icon.svg">